Kolakoski sequence: Research

+Recurrence properties

+The sequence is not eventually periodic, that is, its terms do not have a general repeating pattern (cf. irrational numbers like π and √2).
+More generally, the sequence is cube-free, i.e., has no substring of the form $www$ with $w$ some nonempty finite string.
+It is not known whether every string appearing in the sequence occurs infinitely many times, nor whether the occurrence of a string implies the occurrence of its reverse string; the two facts, however, are known to be equivalent.

 Density

 It seems plausible that the density of 1s in the Kolakoski {1,2}-sequence is 1/2, but this conjecture remains unproved.
 Václav Chvátal has proved that the upper density of 1s is less than 0.50084.
 Nilsson has used the same method with far greater computational power to obtain the bound 0.500080.

 Although calculations of the first 3×108 values of the sequence appeared to show its density converging to a value slightly different from 1/2, later calculations that extended the sequence to its first 1013 values show the deviation from a density of 1/2 growing smaller, as one would expect if the limiting density actually is 1/2.

 Connection with tag systems

 The Kolakoski sequence can also be described as the result of a simple cyclic tag system.
 However, as this system is a 2-tag system rather than a 1-tag system (that is, it replaces pairs of symbols by other sequences of symbols, rather than operating on a single symbol at a time) it lies in the region of parameters for which tag systems are Turing complete, making it difficult to use this representation to reason about the sequence.